 Not Your Average Scoop Shop

-Last month, Chef Dana Salls Cree opened up Pretty Cool Ice Cream, a novelty shop in Logan Square with a rotating selection of inventive ice cream bars, popsicles, sandwiches, and push-pops.
+When Chef Dana Salls Cree opened up Pretty Cool Ice Cream, a novelty shop in Logan Square with a rotating selection of inventive ice cream bars, popsicles, sandwiches, and push-pops, Chicago got a little cooler.
 Dana knows dessert—she’s traveled the world honing the craft and has worked in Michelin-starred kitchens including Wolfgang Puck’s Spago, The Fat Duck, Noma, and Alinea.
 She helms the pastry program for several Chicago restaurants, including Blackbird, where her work has earned two Outstanding Pastry Chef nominations from The James Beard Foundation.
 When she’s not writing (her first book came out in 2017) or making killer sweet treats, you might find her chilling in her Logan Square home with her Corgi, Eleanore, her Siberian cat, Bianka, and husband, Dan.
 We hear the story behind Pretty Cool Ice Cream and get her recommendations for what to do in the neighborhood.

 Pretty Cool Ice Cream seems like a dream brought to life—there’s so much care, thought, and attention in every element of the recipes and design.
 How long was this plan in the works?